-YouTuber Logan Paul Joining Flat Earth Expedition To Antarctica – Doubts Bill Nye, Neil Degrasse Tyson
+YouTuber Logan Paul Joining Flat Earth Expedition To Antarctica, Doubts Bill Nye, Neil deGrasse Tyson

 It even includes the moment at the Flat Earth International Conference last year where he told a crowd of believers that he was “not ashamed to say my name is Logan Paul and I think I’m coming out of the Flat Earth closet.”

-Now, he’s prepared to prove his points by taking a very long journey which he also feels will prove well-known scientists wrong.
+Now, he’s prepared to prove his point by taking a very long journey, which he also feels will prove well-known scientists wrong.

 Logan Paul trolls entire internet with flat earth documentary release. https://t.co/WBEVb3Cfhn pic.twitter.com/dEJ1PUoaZl